appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 ### Events

 You can define functions to be called when these events are triggered in the widget.
-For example, you can navigate to another page, show alert messages, open and close modals, and store data in local storage.
+For example, you can navigate to another page,show alert messages,open and close modals,and store data in local storage.

 | Event               | Description                                                                                                                                                                                                                            |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |